dizmo/Accordion/README.md

 ---------------

-Toggling, showing and hiding panels is straight forward: Just call on the dizmoElements object the `daccordion(..)` funtion with the corresponding
+Toggling, showing and hiding panels is straight forward: Just call on the dizmoElements object the `daccordion(..)` function with the corresponding
 parameters:

 To toggle panel `#1` invoke: